 Applied to this case, the Court finds that the person skilled in the art can derive from the patent application that (i) the asserted technical effect of the invention was finding a compound with improved factor Xa inhibition and (ii) apixaban was the most promising compound in that respect.
 The Court held that the skilled person would note that apixaban was the only compound synthesized on a large scale and recrystallized twice, yielding a quantity and purity required for further development.
 As such, the test according to G2/21 is met by BMS’ patent according to the Court.

 In (prima facie) upholding the validity of the patent, the Court sided with, amongst others, courts in France and Norway.
 However, in parallel proceedings the UK court found that the technical effect had not been made plausible in the application as filed.
 In Dutch case law, it was common practice that, when formulating the objective technical problem, the technical effects of the invention claimed by the patentee could only be taken into account if the skilled person, given what was disclosed in the original application and his common general knowledge, would have found it plausible at the relevant date that those effects occur.
 With this decision, the Dutch Court gives an interpretation of G2/21 that seems a bit more patentee-friendly than that of the UK Court of Appeal.

 As such, the decision could be good news for patent owners.
 At least for the time being, as it seems plausible (…) that the Court's decision will be challenged before the Dutch Supreme Court.
-In addition, merits proceedings are pending before the District Court of The Hague with court hearings coming up in Q4-2023 and Q1-2024.
-Clearly, we haven’t heard the last of this, as BMS' apixaban SPC does not expire until May 2026.
+In addition, merits proceedings are pending before the District Court of The Hague with court hearings coming up in Q4 2023 and Q1 2024.
+Clearly, we have not heard the last of this, as BMS' apixaban SPC does not expire until May 2026.